HelenGlover/Digital-Garden/index.md

   <a href="https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/">
     digital garden
   </a>,
-  this site is an exploratory outlet for my thoughts.
+this site serves as an exploratory outlet for my thoughts.
+I view personal growth as fundamentally a process of reflection, and my goal for this space is to cultivate that growth by articulating what I read and learn. <br><br>
-  I see personal growth as a process of reflection, and my main goal for this platform is to support that growth by thinking through what I read and learn.
-Some people may read these posts, and I hope they see them not as fixed opinions but as a stream of thoughts in a learning process.
-To stay true to that, I write freely without being paralyzed by refined editing, noting any updates along the way.
+I hope you'll approach these entries not as fixed opinions but as a stream of evolving thoughts—a practice of learning in public.
+To remain authentic to that vision, I write freely without being paralyzed by extensive editing.
+In cases where my opinions change or my knowledge grows, I'll add updates along the way.

 </p>

 <h2>Latest Thoughts</h2>